Squares

 A scientifically proven best time to practice a new motor skill is right before bedtime.
 Your brain won't remember the split pea soup you ate for lunch, but it will remember these finger gymnastics.
 When you wake up in the morning, you'll be surprised how much practicing your brain did while you were asleep.

-Squares can overlap other square's orange corner notes and sometimes one or two rows of a square are off the fretboard.
+Squares always overlap each other's orange corner notes.
+Sometimes one or two rows of a square are off the fretboard.
 Try playing this next sequence starting on the 5th fret of the low E string.

 (Notation: E5, A3-5-7, D5-7, G5-7)